chalu/analyze-deforestation/README.md

 2. Within this period, the exact same regions ranked at the top and bottom of forest area size.
 Latin America & Caribbean maintained the highest global forest area though it witnessed a drop of 5% (from 51% to 46%).
 Conversely, the Middle East & North Africa remained the region with the lowest global forest area, though it's forest area increased by 0.29% (from 1.78% to 2.07%) :yawning_face:
 3. The only regions of the world that decreased in percent forest area from 1990 to 2016 were Latin America & Caribbean (dropped from 51.03 % to 46.16%) and Sub-Saharan Africa (30.67% to 28.79%).
 However, the drop in forest area in the two aforementioned regions was so large, the percent forest area of the world decreased over this period from 32.42% to 31.38%. :scream: :boom:
 4. The top two countries that increased in forest area are China and the U.S. :clap: :thumbsup: :sunglasses: :raised_hands:
-5. Brazil, Indonesia and Myanmar are the top 3 countries with the highest amount of lost forest area :sweat:
+5. Brazil, Indonesia and Myanmar are the top 3 countries with the highest size of lost forest area :sweat:
 6. Togo, Nigeria and Uganda are the top 3 countries with the highest % of lost forest area :sweat: